h-thurow/Simple-JNDI/README.md

 # Simple-JNDI

 Simple-JNDI is intended to solve two problems.
-The first is that of finding a container independent way of opening a database connection, the second is to access application configurations from anywhere in your application.
+The first is that of finding a container independent way of opening a database connection, the second is to access application configurations easily from anywhere in your application.

 Unit tests or prototype code often need to emulate the environment within which the code is expected to run.
 A very common one is to get an object of type javax.sql.DataSource from JNDI so a java.sql.Connection to your database of